TerryMonash/FIT4107FYP-Project2/README.md

     </ol>
   <li> <h3> .env file </h3> </li>
     <ol>
-      <li> This file contains the API needed to make calls to ChatGPT </li>
+      <li> This file contains the API key needed to make calls to ChatGPT </li>
       <li> Please use this link to download the .env file: https://drive.google.com/file/d/1lY0bvC4t8GwNUMwA-ZcsvcVzj8nm-cCB/view?usp=drive_link </li>
       <li> Simply copy the OPENAI_API_KEY to the .env-example file and then remove the "-example" part of the file name </li>
+      <li> If there is any error in recogniZing the key from the .env file, it may need to be added to the ~/.bashrc file.
+Just copy paste the OPENAI_API_KEY line from the .env file into the ~/.bashrc file </li>
     </ol>
   <li> <h3> Live Server VS-Code extenstion to run HTML on browser </h3> </li>
     <ol>